The Sacred Gardener

 • Anyone seeking sovereignty from the corporate oligarchy that controls and distributes our food and medicine

-• Anyone who wants to improve their heath through consuming local food and herbs
+• Anyone who wants to improve their health through consuming local food and herbs

 • Anyone wishing to feel and be more connected to the Earth and to help Her